-5 A/61/19 (Part III), annex, pp. 6 -7, item 4, paras.
+6 A/61/19 (Part III), annex, pp. 6-7, item 4, paras.
 28-33.

-34. Sexual exploitation means any actual or attempted abuse of a position of vulnerability, power differential or trust for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another.5

-35. Unique equipment means any special minor equipment or consumables not covered in the above self-sustainment rates and will be handled as unique equipment.
+- 32. Serious misconduct is misconduct, including criminal acts, that results in, or is likely to result in, serious loss, damage or injury to an individual or to a mission.
+Sexual exploitation and abuse constitute serious misconduct.6 - 33.
+Sexual abuse means the actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions.
+6 - 34.
+Sexual exploitation means any actual or attempted abuse of a position of vulnerability, power differential or trust for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another.6 - 35.
+Unique equipment means any special minor equipment or consumables not covered in the above self-sustainment rates and will be handled as unique equipment.
 These items will be handled on a bilateral special case arrangement between the troop contributor and the United Nations.